EricKit/nest-user-auth/README.md

 ## Relationships

 To add a relationship with the NestJS Schema first approach and Mongoose there are a few caveats.
-Take for example a one to many relationship where a Purchase can be made by one user, but a user can have many purchases.
+Take for example a one-to-many relationship where a Purchase can be made by one user, but a user can have many purchases.
 Likely, the Purchase GraphQL schema will look like this:

 ```graphql
 type Purchase {